Bottom line: 99% of students at Findlay receive financial aid.

 Findlay’s college investment plan is a partnership between the University and you and your family.
 Our goal is to guide you to graduation with the least amount of debt possible.
 Your part of the partnership is to work hard to build the knowledge base you need to become a successful alumnus.

 Our Net Price Calculator enables a student to estimate the total cost of earning a degree at Findlay.
 The online tool is part of the University’s transparent efforts to be student-centered in our approach to offering a meaningful education.

-A detailed view of the tuition and fees, including room, board, and general fees.
+A detailed view of the tuition and fees, including housing, food, and general fees.

 Applying for aid is as simple as filing the Free Application for Federal Student Aid (FAFSA).